 That said, if you are an occasional crafter who only needs a machine a few times a year for holiday gifts or scrapbook retreats, the Explore Air and the Explore Air 2 are excellent machines at a more affordable price point.
 The Explore Air 2 offers a fast mode for certain materials and a wider variety of colors than the Explore Air.
-The Explore Air is becoming harder to find in stores but is available on Cricut’s site.
+The Explore Air is becoming harder to find in stores but is available online from JOANN or from Consumer Crafts.

 The last machine currently available is the Explore One.
 It’s not a bad machine, but the Air and Air 2 aren’t that much more expensive and are a better value in my opinion.
 The Explore One doesn’t have the dual carriage head, which is really convenient if you use the writing or scoring features.
 Plus, the Explore One requires a separate Bluetooth adapter to be used with a mobile device, and when you add the adapter, it’s the same price as the Explore Air.